Siegel-Veech Constants for Cyclic Covers of Generic Translation Surfaces: Introduction

 By \cite{EskinMirzakhaniInvariantMeas, EskinMirzakhaniMohammadiOrbitClosures}, every $\splin$-invariant measure is {fully} supported on an invariant subvariety $\cM$ in the moduli space of translation surfaces.
 It follows from \cite{EskinMasurAsymptForms} that the limit

 exists and is the same for almost every $(X, \omega)$ in $\cM$ with respect to its Lebesgue measure class.
 This limit is called the \emph{$\text{area}^{s}$-Siegel--Veech constant} of $\cM$.
-When $s = 0$, this is the classical cylinder Siegel--Veech constant.
+When $s = 0$, this is the classical cylinder Siegel--Veech constant, and when $s=1$ it is the classical area-Siegel--Veech constant.
 We warn the reader that these constants were defined in the same way in \cite{BauerGoujardSVConstants}, but defined differently (in a non-$\splin$-invariant way) in \cite[Section~1.1]{ChenMollerZagierQuasiModSiegelVeech}.

 If $(\widetilde X, \widetilde \omega) \to (X, \omega)$ is a branched covering of translation surfaces, then the $\splin$-orbit closure of $(\widetilde X, \widetilde \omega)$ is readily seen to consist of branched covers of surfaces in the $\splin$-orbit closure of $(X, \omega)$.
 Mirzakhani conjectured that sufficiently large orbit closures should {\em only} arise from such branched covering constructions \cite{WrightFieldofDef}.
 While this has been disproven in its original form \cite{McMullenMukamelWrightGothicLocus}, its idea seems to carry through in many cases \cite{MirzakhaniWrightFullRank, ApisaHypAISClass, AulicinoNguyenGen3HighStrat, ApisaWrightHighRank}.
 Thus, understanding the properties of branched covering constructions represents significant progress toward understanding all orbit closures.